renemonroy/react-row/README.md

 React component created to build complex layouts based on rows and columns (optionally resizable) throught the use of **flex**.

 ## Overview
 The idea is simple.
-You add children components to a `<Row />` and each child will be appended into columns.
-Each `<Column />` act as container where its dimension is calculated automatically by changing flex values.
+You add children components to a `<Row />` and each child will be appended into separated columns.
+Each `<Column />` act as container where its dimension is calculated automatically changing flex values.

 Requires **react-draggable** to support resizing and the code is written using ES6 with Babel.
 A module blunder like Webpack will be needed.